ahilbers/renewable_test_PSMs/documentation/README.md

 This model has 6 regions.
 Supply and demand must match across the model as a whole but electricity may be transmitted around the grid according to a topology inspired by the *IEEE 6-bus test system* and [Kamalinia & Shahidehpour (2010)](https://doi.org/10.1049/iet-gtd.2009.0695).
 The regions contain the following demand and generation technologies:
 - Region 1: baseload & peaking generation
-- Region 2: demand and wind generation
+- Region 2: demand and wind generation, with time series from Germany
 - Region 3: baseload & peaking generation
-- Region 4: demand
+- Region 4: demand, with time series from France
-- Region 5: demand and wind generation
+- Region 5: demand and wind generation, with time series from the United Kingdom
-- Region 6: baseload, peaking & wind generation
-Transmission is permitted between regions 1-2, 1-5, 1-6, 2-3, 3-4, 4-5 and 5-6.
+- Region 6: baseload, peaking & wind generation, with time series from Spain Transmission is permitted between regions 1-2, 1-5, 1-6, 2-3, 3-4, 4-5 and 5-6.